 Developments in the teatre arts are a result of stage experiments, and because the theare performance is an expression of theatre scholarship, it is expected that students planning a major in theatre will elect to complement formal study of theatre with practicle experience in the extracurricular production program of the College Theatre and related on-campus producing organizations.
-Students may also remain on campus over the summer or Wintersession (depending on housing availability) to gain experience with the Wellesley Summer Theatre Company (the professional wing of the academic department) for credit.
+Students may also remain on campus over the summer or Wintersession (depending on housing availability) to gain experience with the Wellesley Summer Theatre Company (the professional wing of the academic department) for paid internships or academic credit under the tutelage of an advisor.
 All students are encouraged to participate in THST 250 and THST 350 individual study offerings in order to pursue their particular area of theatre interest.

 Honors in Theatre Studies